 By doing this, we limit the possibility of chafing and “pinching”, common problems with raised features on many women’s chamois.

-A RedWhite chamois is constructed differently.
+A RedWhite chamois is constructed differently to prevent this.